joey-02/OBG-Onboarding/Docs/Post-onboarding: Cryptography.md

 # Resources

 ## Introduction
+A collection of literature and courses to get familiar with why cryptography is important and how it works.
 - [The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf)
 - [New Directions in Cryptography by Diffie & Hellman](https://ee.stanford.edu/~hellman/publications/24.pdf)
 - [Cypherpunks mailing list archive](https://mailing-list-archive.cryptoanarchy.wiki/)